I would like to make changes to my house or yard, so what do I need to do?

 There is a formal process by which to obtain the necessary approval for any exterior improvements to your home or yard.
 Improvements include, but are not limited to: decks, pools or spas, screen enclosures, solar heating panels, fences, painting, storm shutters or landscaping of more than 100 square feet.

 If you plan to make improvements contact Camilo Clark, CAM at Wise Property Management Services.
+You can download our Architectural Review Committee form here.

 Note: You do not have to seek approval to maintain or replace any existing approved exterior condition.
 For example, you don’t need approval to repaint the same color but you would need approval for a different color.